Skip to content

 Mistake 6 — Ordering cable infrastructure after GPUs arrive

-🔮 9.
-Your 800G Decision Is a 1.6T Decision
+9. Your 800G Decision Is a 1.6T Decision

 The 800G-to-1.6T migration will happen approximately twice as fast as previous generational upgrades, with volume 1.6T switch deployments projected for late 2026.
 What you install today directly impacts your upgrade path.
+For a complete migration strategy, see our 400G to 800G migration guide.

 What Survives the Transition — and What Doesn't